Go through any list of traditional food in Norway and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.

 NORWEGIAN FOOD QUICK LINKS

-If you’re visiting Norway and want to really dive into the cuisine, then you may be interested in joining a food tour.
+If you’re visiting Norway and want to really dive into Norwegian cuisine, then you may be interested in joining a Norwegian food tour.

-- Food Tours: Food and Wine/Drinking Tours in Norway
+- Norwegian Food Tours: Food and Wine/Drinking Tours in Norway

 Save This on Pinterest!No time to read this Norwegian food guide now?
 Click on the save button and pin it for later!